vekatze/neut/book/src/terms.md

 }
 ```

-The internal representation of `n: my-nat` is something like the below:
+The internal representation of `n: my-nat` is something like the following:

 ```neut
 Zero: